ondemandenv/.github/profile/README.md

    2) Human mistake is inevitable and taking significant effort
       3) one typo can easily take hours for a complex system
       4) too difficult to track every change.
+4) Local optimization vs big picture
+5) Short term gaining vs long term stratigey
-4) GitOps can't handle the complexity, templating yamls are the new binary in cloud era.
+5) GitOps can't handle the complexity, templating yamls are the new binary in cloud era.
    1) Too shallow and rigid to adapt change, simple change can require huge unpractical amount of change of yamls.
    2) Can require multiple commits and multiple deployments across multiple repos for a single change.
    3) Too many repeats in yamls across many files and repos, complexity grows exponentially.